This is the best healthy green goddess dressing recipe that will add so much flavor to anything you put it on.

 It’s perfect for batch cooking and used in a variety of ways throughout the week.

-How To Use Green Goddess Dressing
+How To Use This Green Goddess Dressing Recipe

 One of the most frequent conversations I have with my clients when it comes to cooking is their reservation or lack of using fresh herbs in their cooking at home!
 It’s always a surprise, but it’s actually really common that most of us don’t think to add fresh herbs to our cooking, it completely transforms recipes from flavor, texture, to add a boost of nutrients.

 Infusing flavor, texture, and aroma, fresh herbs are the fabric of a flavorful and well-balanced meal.
 Although they’re an optional addition to some recipes, herbs are the finishing touch that ties all ingredients together!

 Do Herbs Have Health Benefits?

 Yes!
 Yes, herbs across the board are nutrient-dense and some have very unique health benefits.

 Herbs also contain a wide array of nutrients from vitamins, antioxidants, to minerals.
 Regardless of the amount you eat, adding herbs to your dishes can be a way to enhance flavor and enhance nutrition, easily.